 Logistics teams comprise of multiple competency centers including inventory planners, freight managers responsible for transportation leg and warehousing operations experts who are responsible for the inventory and warehousing operations including documentation control and statutory process compliance.

-Logistics teams work in close co-ordination with finance teams, the procurement team, plants and manage operations through a chain of third party service providers who actually run the operations of inventory handling and distribution.
+Logistics teams work in close coordination with finance teams, the procurement team, plants, and manage operations through a chain of third party service providers who run the operations of inventory handling and distribution.

 Logistics is never an event free operation.
-While multi tier third party service providers are handling the cargo across various borders, locations each with its own unique local situations, there are very many additional vagaries of nature and events that can keep disrupting the smooth flow of supplies and the situation is every dynamic.
+While multi-tier third party service providers are handling the cargo across various borders, locations each with its unique local situations, there are very many other vagaries of nature and events that can keep disrupting the smooth flow of supplies and the situation is every dynamic.